hennio/laraveldockercombo/readme.md

 # CCT Workspace

 CCT Workspace is a platform for Cyber Crime Teams (hence CCT) to bundle tools in PHP.
 Development is done on the Laravel-framework combined with Docker.
+All data is stored locally on your device!

 ## Official Documentation